dzikoysk/reposilite/adr/v4/user-system.md

         UserPermissions[] - a set of rules that define what the user can do

         Tokens[] - a unique identifier that can be used to authenticate the user {
-            Routes[] - a set of rules that define what paths the token can access {
-                <repository> - repo
-                <path> (optional) - e.g. gav for maven repos
+            ProjectAccess[] {
+                Project
-                PathPermissions[] - a set of rules that define what the token can do {
+                ProjectAccessPermissions[] - a set of rules that define what the token can do {
                     - read
                     - write
                 }
             }
         }
+    }
+}

+Project {
+    Name
+    Routes[] - a set of rules that define what paths the token can access {
+        Repository - repo
+        Path (optional) - e.g. gav for maven repos
     }
 }
 ```